krishnaTORQUE/cdefer/README.md

 # Cdefer

-**A Next-Generation Memory-Safe Preprocessor for C & C++**
+**A Memory-Safe Preprocessor for C**

-Bringing modern memory safety and zero-configuration builds to classic C & C++.
+Bringing modern memory safety and zero-configuration builds to classic C.

 ## Overview

-`cdefer` draws inspiration from `Zig` & `Golang`, integrating their modern safety and simplicity features directly into C & C++ — while staying fully within the existing languages (no new language required).
+`cdefer` draws inspiration from `Zig` & `Golang`, integrating their modern safety and simplicity features directly into C — while staying fully within the existing languages (no new language required).

-`cdefer` is an open-source **preprocessor and tooling layer for C & C++** with one core mission, make C & C++ memory-safe by default — without changing the language.
+`cdefer` is an open-source **preprocessor and tooling layer for C** with one core mission, make C memory-safe **`If you opt-in`**.

 It enhances traditional compilation pipelines with automatic memory safety checks, build orchestration, and (soon) built-in package management.
 Unlike other approaches, `cdefer` does not require switching languages, runtimes, or toolchains.